Tax Credit Information for Residential Energy Efficiency Tax Credit

-Yes.
-As of December 2015, Congress retroactively renewed this tax credit effective January 1, 2015, expiring again on December 31, 2016.
-Any qualified equipment installed in 2015 or 2016 is eligible for this credit.
-As in previous years, the cumulative maximum amount of tax credit that can be claimed by a taxpayer in all years combined is $500.
-If a taxpayer has already claimed a tax credit of $500 for purchases made in any previous year, they are ineligible for additional tax credits for any new equipment purchases.
+In December 2015, Congress extended a tax that credit that was due to expire at the end of that month by one year, making all credits available through December 31, 2016.
+Any qualified equipment installed in 2015 or 2016 was eligible for this credit.
+As in previous years, the cumulative maximum amount of tax credit that could be claimed by a taxpayer in all years combined was $500.
+If a taxpayer had already claimed a tax credit of $500 for purchases made in any previous year, they were ineligible for additional tax credits for any new equipment purchases.

-Tax Credit is 10% of cost of materials (shipping and labor costs do not go toward this amount).
-There is a maximum allowance of $500 credit for combined qualifying improvements.
+Tax Credit was 10% of the cost of materials (shipping and labor costs do not go toward this amount).
+There was a maximum allowance of $500 credit for combined qualifying improvements.
 Find more info at the DOE website.

-*** 2016 Filers: Download and complete IRS Form 5695 and submit it with your taxes.
-No other documentation needs to be submitted at this time with your tax return.
+*** 2016 Filers: Downloaded and completed IRS Form 5695 and submitted it with their taxes.
+No other documentation needed to be submitted at that time pertaining to the credit with a tax return.

 For a comprehensive list of the past (and present) tax incentives along with detailed information about each credit, CLICK HERE.